kurt980/HistoFlight2023/doc/Database Design.md

 #### Add index on arrival date from Flight
 ![image](./firsrtry_index_query1.png)

 The cost of the total operation dropped significantly from 3 seconds to 0.4 seconds because of the added index on arrival_date.
 It now first filter the table by the arrival_airport, and then index range search on the arrival_date.
-Before, it must do a full table filter on arrival_date.
+Before, it must do a full table filter on arrival_date which is very costly without the indexing.